MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/database-availability-groups/Update-MailboxDatabaseCopy.md

 The Update-MailboxDatabaseCopy cmdlet can also be used to seed a content index catalog for a mailbox database copy.
 When you do this, the MAPI network is used, regardless of the value you specify with the Network parameter.

 You must suspend a database copy before you can update it using the Update-MailboxDatabaseCopy cmdlet.
-For detailed steps about how to suspend a database copy, see Suspend or resume a mailbox database copy.
+For detailed steps about how to suspend a database copy, see Suspend or resume a mailbox database copy (https://technet.microsoft.com/library/dd298159.aspx).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).